 My son purchased a Shure mic for my birthday, and I need help with getting it set up with Audacity.
 I’ve plugged in the USB and followed the instructions from the video on your website.
-The quicktime player recognised the mic, and played back on the headphones.
+The quicktime player recognized the mic, and played back on the headphones.
 So far, so good.
+However, Audacity does not recognize the mic at all.
+My son told me to download the drivers from the Shure website, so I tried that.
+Unfortunately, the driver software does not work on my MacBook.
+The readme file said that OSX 10.4.11 is supported, but I am running OSX 10.9.3.
+I would love to use the mic for recording my vocals on Audacity and mixing it with karaoke.
+I really appreciate your help in making this work.

 It is feasible to successfully use an X2u on a MacBook Pro that is running 10.9.4 (10.9.3 was no longer easily available as there is an update).